 For easy printing, download the Municipal Bonds and Public Power Issue Brief.

 State and local governments use municipal bonds to finance public infrastructure investments that enable their communities to function and thrive.
 Tax-exempt municipal bonds have financed $2 trillion in new investments in infrastructure over the last decade, including $96 billion in new investments in electric power generation, transmission, and distribution.
-On February 13, 2018, Municipal Finance Caucus Co-Chairmen Randy Hultgren (R-IL) and Dutch Ruppersberger (D-MD) introduced H.R.
-5003, a bill that would reinstate the ability of state and local governments to issue tax-exempt advance refunding bonds—a useful tool in refinancing outstanding debt that was prohibited by the 2017 Tax Cuts and Jobs Act.
-The American Public Power Association (APPA or Association) strongly supports H.R.
-5003 and encourages members of Congress to co-sponsor the bill.
-The Association also strongly believes Congress should look for other ways to improve tax-exempt financing and reject any proposal to further limit or restrict tax-exempt financing.
+The American Public Power Association (APPA or Association) strongly believes Congress should look for ways to improve tax-exempt financing, including reinstating tax-exempt advance refunding bonds, increasing the small-issuer exception threshold from $10 million to $30 million, and simplifying “private-use rules.”
+Congress should also reject any proposal to further limit or restrict the tax-exemption for municipal bond interest.

 Background and History

+A municipal bond is a debt instrument issued for a year or longer, under which the bond holder typically receives annual or bi-annual interest payments (coupons) until the bond principal is repaid on a specified date (maturity).
 State and local governments have issued municipal bonds to finance long-term projects for centuries.
-Today, there are $3.7 trillion in municipal bonds outstanding, more than $200 billion of which finance electric power related investments.
+Today, there are $3.7 trillion in municipal bonds outstanding, more than $200 billion of which finance electric power-related investments.
 These include investments in power generation, distribution, reliability, demand control, efficiency, and emissions control—all of which are needed to deliver safe, affordable, and reliable electricity.

 In addition to infrastructure for public power utilities, these bonds finance roads, bridges, sewers, hospitals, libraries, schools, town halls, police stations, and every other sort of government-purpose investment made by state and local governments.
 In fact, nearly three-quarters of the core infrastructure investment in the U.S. is financed by state and local government bonds.